 State agency responsible for planning, designing, building, and operation of the first high-speed rail system in the nation.

-State agency that manages California's highway and freeway lanes, provides inter-city rail services, and more.
-Caltrans District 4 serves Bay Area counties including San Francisco.
+Caltrans is the state agency that manages California's highway and freeway lanes, provides inter-city rail services, and more.
+Caltran District 4 serves Bay Area counties, including San Francisco.